grauwolf32/xss_scanner/README.md

 **To perform post requests you have to run ./post-proxy.py.**
 It just creates clear page on the localhost, then scaner runs js in console and create form with required parameters, then click the form submit button and do post request.

+## INSTALLATION
+Those Python packages are required: selenium flask requests lxml

+You have to download [Chromium Driver](https://chromedriver.chromium.org/).
+It version must correspond to the version of chromium-browser on your system The path to the chromium-driver must be specified in ./settings.py